INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 Data is encrypted on 64-bit blocks, using a **56-bit key** (BIG MISTAKE, the key is too small).
 64-bit input is transformed — through 16 rounds — into a 64-bit output.
-Since the same steps — with the same key — are followed for the decryption, it is reversible.
+Since the same steps—with the same key—are followed for the decryption, it is reversible.
-	*DES follows the Feistel network !*
+	*DES follows the Feistel network!*

 Biggest security flaw of DES is the key, of which the size is too small.
 It can, with a modern parallel cluster, be cracked in around an hour.